kjschiroo/kjschiroo.github.io/cv/index.md

                     employeer="Grouplens Lab"
                     job_date="May 2015 - Present"
                     location="University of Minnesota, Minneapolis, MN"%}
- - Design and execute studies examining productively, efficiency, and perceptions of quality on peer production systems
+ - Design and execute studies examining productivity, efficiency, and perceptions of quality on peer production systems
  - Led change in group communication and productivity through evangelism and administration of modern communication tools